Which Sig Sauer Concealed Carry Guns To Look For

 Last, but not least, is the Sig P239, which is essentially a P225 further optimized for concealment.
 It takes the same 8-round single-stack magazine for 9mm, but every part of the gun that can be trimmed or slimmed for easier concealment has been.

-Barrel length is the same, but the hammer is trimmed and the slide shortened to 6.6 inches overall.
+Barrel length is the same as the P225, but the hammer is trimmed and the slide shortened to 6.6 inches overall.
 The slide and sights are shaved by 0.1 inches for an easier draw, and overall width has been shaved by 0.06 inches, which isn't much but does make a difference, and the overall weight has been lessened by half an ounce.
 The trigger guard is also shortened and more round.

 However, it's the same classic Sig DA/SA mechanism and controls.
 It also isn't the case that fewer features cost more, unlike German sports cars; the P239 starts at $957.
-The P239 has already been adopted by a number of police agencies, including the US Border Patrol for plainclothes work, so make no mistake that it's a Sig service pistol, just optimized for easier concealment.
+The P239 is in service with a number of police agencies, including the US Border Patrol for plainclothes work, so make no mistake that it's a Sig service pistol, just optimized for easier concealment.
 A decent belt holster will make it very easy to hide indeed.

 Check out the best concealed carry holsters for Sig P239 pistols.